Skip to main content

 Linked high-interest savings accounts

-Many packaged current account offer exclusive access to a linked, high-interest savings account that's only available to people with the current account.
+Some packaged current accounts offer exclusive access to linked, high-interest savings accounts that are only available to people with the current account.
 These are typically regular saver accounts or instant access accounts.

 Home emergency cover